 In generally, the research on customer satisfaction and customer loyalty of beauty care product is mainly to analyze external customers, and for direct selling members who are both customers and direct sellers, that is, the members of the organization are also customers, lack of scholars have discussed this issue.
 The main purpose of this study is to explore the correlation between direct selling members' consumption experience, purchase intention, customer satisfaction and customer loyalty through members of direct selling.
 The results of the study found that there were significant differences in different demographic variables such as region, age, marriage, education, occupation, personal monthly income and other demographic variables of direct selling members in terms of consumption experience, purchase intention, customer satisfaction and customer loyalty.
-The results of this study also show that consumption experience has a significant positive effect on satisfaction, and satisfaction has a significant positive effect on satisfaction and satisfaction has a significant positive effect on loyalty.
+The results of this study also show that consumption experience has a significant positive effect on purchase intention, consumption experience has a significant positive effect on satisfaction, purchase intention has a significant positive effect on satisfaction, and satisfaction has a significant positive effect on loyalty.